 The Illinois Police Officers Pension Investment Fund (IPOPIF) is an investment trust fund responsible for the consolidation and fiduciary management of the pension assets of Illinois suburban and downstate police pension funds.
 IPOPIF was created by Public Act 101-0610, and codified within the Illinois Pension Code, becoming effective January 1, 2020, to streamline investments and eliminate unnecessary and redundant administrative costs, thereby ensuring assets are available to fund pension benefits for the beneficiaries of the participating pension funds.
 Participation in IPOPIF by Illinois suburban and downstate police pension funds is mandatory.
 Investments of the Fund are combined in a commingled external investment pool and held by IPOPIF.
 A schedule of investment expenses is included in IPOPIF's annual comprehensive financial report.
-For additional information on IPOPIF at 456 Fulton Street, Suite 402 Peoria, Illinois 61602 or at www.ipopif.org.
+For additional information on IPOPIF's investments, please refer to their annual comprehensive financial report, which can be obtained from IFPIF at 456 Fulton Street, Suite 402 Peoria, Illinois 61602 or at www.ipopif.org.

 Deposits.
 The Fund retains all its available cash with one financial institution.
 Available cash is determined to be that amount which is required for the current expenditures of the Fund.
 The excess of available cash is required to be transferred to IPOPIF for purposes of the long-term investment for the Fund.
-At year-end, the carrying amount of the Fund's cash on hand totaled \$196,160 and the bank balances totaled \$196,160.
+At year-end, the carrying amount of the Fund's cash on hand totaled \$96,202 and the bank balances totaled \$96,202.